netdevops/hier_config/docs/experimental-features.md

       ...
       ```

-In its current state, this algorithm does not consider:
+Currently, this algorithm does not account for:
 - negate a numbered ACL when removing an item
 - sectional exiting
 - negate with